 - Hardware resellers providing not just installation services, warranty, and maintenance but also disposal or resell services for the hardware being replaced.

 - Software providers offering training and license management.

 - ERP integrators offering ongoing support and underlying infrastructure management.

 The point in expanding the services you offer isn’t just about quantity or even quality.
 It’s about fit in a way that best combines your capabilities with what your customers and clients will be most drawn to and utilize.

 The best way for you to find the right complementary services for your value-added reseller business is to talk to those that have experienced a similar journey.
-While competitors might not be the best avenue for these conversations, you might be surprised how open and willing to chat other companies in your sector are.
+While competitors might not be the best avenue for these conversations, you might be surprised how open and willing to chat with other companies in your sector are.
 Why?
 Because those companies are also looking for partnerships that can help build their businesses.
-And that’s an important point to understand: not all of business is a zero-sum game.
+And that’s an important point to understand: not all of the business is a zero-sum game.
 Alliances and partnerships can take many forms and oftentimes those combinations strengthen both businesses.

 An Alliance Your VAR Can Count On

 At Connectria, we’ve spent the better part of two decades working with value-added resellers in a wide range of industries and sectors.
 Our expertise is in developing holistic solutions that serve the needs of the most demanding industries.
 And our experience is that the more problems we can help solve for clients, the higher the heights we are able to drive our own business.
 However, we don’t go it alone, instead choosing to partner with organizations that offer complementary services to our own.
-These partnerships provide opportunity for all parties, resellers, providers and clients to grow and ultimately succeed.
-If your VAR business is interested in better understanding how the right partnership opportunities can help supercharge your business contact us now.
+These partnerships provide opportunities for all parties, resellers, providers, and clients to grow and ultimately succeed.
+If your VAR business is interested in a better understanding of how the right partnership opportunities can help supercharge your business contact us now.
 Our team is eager to learn more about your growth goals and how combining forces in the market can help you reach them.